3 Weeks Pregnant

 When you’re 3 weeks pregnant, symptoms may not have appeared yet either.
 That’s because most early pregnancy symptoms are caused by pregnancy hormones, and you probably don’t have a very high level of those in your body yet.
 (Oh, but you’ll get there!)
 Some signs of pregnancy at 3 weeks—and the few weeks following—are:

 - Implantation bleeding.
-If your little soon-to-be-embryo has already made it to his or her new home, you may see a bit of spotting as the fertilized egg burrows into the wall of your uterus.
+If your little soon-to-be-embryo has already made it to their new home, you may see a bit of spotting as the fertilized egg burrows into the lining of your uterus.

 - Nausea.
 As the pregnancy hormone hCG begins to make its way through your newly pregnant body, you may notice some feelings of queasiness—or nausea so bad it makes you puke.
-Morning sickness should really be called all-day sickness since it really doesn’t discriminate by time of day.
+Morning sickness should really be called all-day sickness since it doesn’t discriminate by time of day.
 If you’re feeling this symptom of pregnancy at three weeks, you may be further along than you thought.
-(Or—not to freak you out or anything, but—you may even be three weeks pregnant with twins!
-That’s because twin moms-to-be often have higher levels of pregnancy hormones—and therefore worse nausea.)
+(Or you may even be three weeks pregnant with twins!
+That’s because twin moms-to-be often have higher levels of pregnancy hormones and therefore worse nausea.)

 - Breast changes.
-Your boobs can start to get sore and your nipples may darken as your body starts prepping to make milk.
+Your breasts can start to get sore and your nipples may darken as your body starts prepping to make milk.

 - Missed period.
 If your cycle is typically shorter than 28 days, you may realize toward the end of this week that you could be pregnant.
 The only way to know for sure is to take a pregnancy test.